-The important news is that it is essential that we learn to stick up for ourselves because it is one of the most important ways we express love to ourselves, and it is also one of the ways that we share our light with the world.
+The important news is that it is essential that we learn to stick up for our self because it is one of the most important ways we express self-love.
+And it is also one of the ways that we share our light with the world.

 Sticking Up for Yourself is a Gift Both to Yourself and to the World

-We may not realize it, but when we stick up for ourselves, we actually create the perfect conditions for us to become ourselves fully and when we do this, we make the world a better place.
+We may not realize it, but when we stick up for our self, we actually create the perfect conditions for us to become us fully.
+When we do this, we make the world a better place.

 Let me talk about YOU for a minute.
 You are a unique individual for so many reasons.
+Here is why.
 You are unique because you are an individual full of ideas, abilities, and unique personality traits.

 No one has ever been you in the time and place you are in now.
-If you commit to being who you are for the sake of your good and the good of the whole world and act on this commitment, you are transforming your corner of the world into a place that is more loving, good, and just for yourself and everyone around you.
+If you commit to being who you are for the sake of your good and the good of the whole world, you transform your corner of the world.
+And you transform it into a place that is more loving, good, and just for yourself and everyone around you.

-This is your goal in life, and you want to say “yes” to everything that supports this goal and “no” to everything that works against it.
+This is your goal in life, and you want to say “yes” to everything that supports this goal.
+And say “no” to everything that works against it.

-When this happens, you cannot fully transform your corner of the world for greater goodness.
-The world needs you and your light.
-This is why it is important to stick up for yourself and resist controllers.
+When this happens, you cannot fully transform your corner of the world for greater goodness, but the world needs you and your light.
+And that is why it is important to stick up for yourself and resist controllers.